bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 1. Clinical Assessment

-A detailed medical history and neurological examination are the foundation of MS diagnosis.
-The clinician must consider the onset, duration, and progression of symptoms, as well as any previous episodes suggestive of demyelination and damage to myelin.
-It is important to ask about sensory changes, visual disturbances, motor weakness, and coordination problems, as these can provide valuable clues to the underlying pathology.
-Family history of neurological or autoimmune diseases should also be explored, as genetic and environmental factors may contribute to MS risk.
-Additionally, a thorough review of systems can help identify symptoms that might point to alternative diagnoses or comorbid conditions, ensuring a comprehensive and accurate assessment.
+A detailed medical history and neurological examination, often performed by a neurologist or specialist, form the foundation of MS diagnosis.
+The clinician will consider the onset, duration, and progression of your symptoms, as well as any previous episodes that suggest demyelination or myelin damage.
+Asking about sensory changes, visual disturbances, motor weakness, and coordination problems can provide vital clues.
+They will also explore family history regarding neurological or autoimmune diseases, since both genetic and environmental factors come into play.
+A thorough review of systems will help find symptoms that might indicate alternative diagnoses or comorbid conditions, ensuring a careful evaluation.

 2. MRI Imaging

-MRI is performed to detect characteristic lesions and to monitor disease activity.
-Both brain and spinal cord imaging are recommended to fully assess the impact on the central nervous system.
+An MRI is performed to detect characteristic lesions, monitor disease activity, and gauge the impact on your central nervous system.
+Both brain and spinal cord imaging are recommended for a complete picture.

 3. Laboratory Testing